 Novel Suspects: A True Crime Book Club

 Calling all true crime enthusiasts!
-Join our new adult book club, where we will read and discuss a mix of fiction and nonfiction titles, all focused on a wide array of true crime subjects-- heists, fraud, kidnapping, mob stories, cults, and yes, murder.
-This adult book club meets every first Thursday of the month at 6:30 PM.
+Join us in reading and discussing a mix of fiction and nonfiction titles, all focused on a wide array of true crime subjects-- heists, fraud, kidnapping, mob stories, cults, and yes, murder.
+This adult book club meets every first Thursday of the month at 6:30 PM*.
 Click here to download the current schedule.

 Brown Bag Book Club